themistymoon/AutoHorseTraining/README.md

 ## 📜 License & Attribution

+### License
+This project is licensed under the **Apache License 2.0**.
+See the [LICENSE](LICENSE) file for details.

 ### Original Work License
 This project builds upon the original work by [samsulpanjul](https://github.com/samsulpanjul) and other contributors.
-We respect and maintain the same licensing terms as the original repository.
+We respect and maintain the same open-source licensing spirit as the original repository.

 ### Major Enhancements in This Fork
 - ✨ **Advanced Point-Based Training System** with image recognition for special supporters